panli889/ma-file-generator/README.md

-Laboratory-sat_to_mat
+sat_to_mat
 =====================

-Codes used in the laboratory
+Codes used for mat code

 The project can be used with: